aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 ### 4. Open Command Line Interface and Test All Components

-Before testing, remove the ESP32 microcontroller (labeled as *Provided ESP32*) from the zip-top bag:
+Before testing, remove the ESP32 microcontroller (labeled as *Provided ESP32*) and USB cable from the zip-top bag:
 <img src="/images/lab2_esp32_connection.png" alt="ESP32 Serial Connection to Laptop" height="400"/>

 To interact with the microcontroller you will use a terminal window (macOS and Linux) or a command prompt (Windows).
 Create a terminal window and change to the `cdd` directory you created.
 Verify that you can run the esptool command, and then verify that when you connect the ESP32 via the USB cable that a new serial device is created.